-Over six springs, summers, and falls, we spent countless nights sleeping on the ground outside.
-We took these bags backpacking on the Sierra High Route and the John Muir trail, to a high camp near Mount Whitney, and on many nights of car camping from Yosemite Valley to the Utah desert.
+Over seven springs, summers, and falls, we have spent countless nights sleeping on the ground outside.
+We took these bags backpacking on the Sierra High Route and the John Muir trail, to a high camps near Mount Whitney, and on many nights of car camping from Yosemite Valley to the Utah desert.
 We tested the limits of these bags' warmth, spending cold nights in the alpine where temperatures went below freezing, out in snow and thunderstorms, and spent some very warm nights at Lover's Leap climbing area near Lake Tahoe.

 Spending many nights at high elevation in the mountains, early spring through late fall, we were able to test each sleeping bag's warmth.
 We evaluated each bag's fill materials for quality and amount as well as the fit and features like baffles and shape to determine the warmest of the bunch.